seanreed1111/sql-recipes/recipes.md

 A tip-off that you need a self-join is when you want to know which pairs of elements in a table satisfy some condition.
 For example, suppose that your favorite painting is The Potato Eaters, and you want to identify all the items in your collection that were done by the artist who painted it.
 Do so as follows:
 Identify the row in the painting table that contains the title The Potato Eaters, so that you can refer to its a_id value.
 Use the a_id value to match other rows in the table that have the same a_id value.
-Display the titles from those matching rows.
+Display the titles FROM those matching rows.
 The artist ID and painting titles that we begin with look like this: mysql> SELECT a_id, title FROM painting ORDER BY a_id;
 +------+-------------------+